collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 Step 3: Configure Git to sync your fork with the original Spoon-Knife repository When you fork a project in order to propose changes to the original repository, you can configure Git to pull changes from the original, or upstream, repository into the local clone of your fork.

+Clone- downloading an entire, initial copy of the repo

 https://help.github.com/articles/fetching-a-remote
 git clone, git fetch, git merge, git pull
 These commands are very useful when interacting with a remote repository. clone and fetch download remote code from a repository's remote URL to your local computer, merge is used to merge different people's work together with yours, and pull is a combination of fetch and merge